aflo7/landing-page-kitely/README.md

 The page is a mockup/remake of the KitelyTech Web App Development Page.

-I used React, Javascript, HTML, and CSS for this project.
+I used React, Git, Javascript, HTML, and CSS for this project.

-Here is a screenshot
+Here is a screenshot:

 ![alt](./ss.png)